gr0uch/simulacra/README.md

 Simulacra.js works differently than almost all data binding libraries:

 - Rather than having much of a public API, it tries to be as opaque as possible.
-- Every built-in way to mutate data is overridden, and becomes an integral part of how it works.
+- Every built-in way to mutate state is overridden, and becomes an integral part of how it works.
 - There is no templating syntax at all.
 Instead, the binding structure determines how to render an element.
 - It does not force any component architecture, this is best deferred to Web Components.
 - All changes are atomic and run synchronously.

 What Simulacra.js does is capture the intent of state changes, so it is important to use the correct semantics.
-Using `data.details = { ... }` is different from `Object.assign(data.details, { ... })`, the former will assume that the entire object changed and remove and append a new element, while the latter will re-use the same element and check the differences in the key values.
+Using `state.details = { ... }` is different from `Object.assign(state.details, { ... })`, the former will assume that the entire object changed and remove and append a new element, while the latter will re-use the same element and check the differences in the key values.
 For arrays, it is almost always more efficient to use the proper array mutator methods (`push`, `splice`, `pop`, etc).
 This is also important for implementing animations, since it determines whether elements are created, updated, or removed.

 ## Benchmarks